JMMP-Group/MARINE_VAL/README.md

 ```
 ./run_all.bash -C 20 -B bathymetry_eORCA025-GO6.nc mesh_mask_eORCA025-GO6.nc 1981 1990 1y u-cl681
 ```
- * `[chunksize]` is the number of dates that should be restored from MASS at a time, recommended value 10-20
+ * `[chunksize]` is the number of dates that should be restored from MASS at a time, recommended value at least 10 or 20 to avoid clogging MASS with lots of small retrievals.
  * `[BATHY]` is the name of the bathymetry file found in $MSKPATH
  * `[MESHMASK]` is the name of the mesh_mask file found in $MSKPATH.
  * `[FREQ]` options currently 1y for annual means or 1m for monthly means.